The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

-  'Eating breakfast has statistical benefits to brain power', "The best laid plans often fail, but plans that don't exist can never succeed", 'Time management and communication are the two most important skills in the workplace', 'Try to listen to others more than you speak',
+  'Eating breakfast has statistical benefits to brain power', "The best laid plans often fail, but plans that don't exist can never succeed", 'Time management and communication are the two most important skills in the workplace', 'Try to listen more than you speak',
 ]

 const cheers = [